 A parent would reach for this book when they want to instill a sense of deep self-love and pride in a child, particularly if that child is beginning to ask questions about skin color or the value of their identity.
 It is an essential resource for turning the color black into a symbol of warmth, strength, and infinite beauty through the lens of the natural world.
 This poetic journey moves through the wonders of the earth, from the richness of soil to the vastness of the cosmos, making it a perfect bedtime or quiet-time read for children ages 3 to 8.
 It transforms abstract concepts of race and identity into tangible, beautiful images that celebrate the child's place in the universe.
 Parents will appreciate how it fosters a positive self-image while encouraging a sense of awe for nature.

 This book can be read cold.
 It is designed to be a meditative, visual experience that flows naturally from page to page.
-A parent might choose this after hearing their child make a negative comparison about their skin or seeing a lack of diverse representation in other media the child consumes.
+A parent might choose this after hearing their child make a negative comparison about their skin.

 A 3-year-old will enjoy the rhythmic text and the high-contrast, beautiful illustrations.
 An 8-year-old will better grasp the metaphors linking the narrator's physical self to the strength and necessity of the natural elements described.

-Unlike many books that tackle identity through history or struggle, this book focuses purely on the aesthetic and elemental beauty of 'Black' as a color and a concept, reclaiming it from negative idioms and grounding it in the majesty of nature.
+This book offers a unique perspective by focusing purely on the aesthetic and elemental beauty of 'Black' as a color and a concept, reclaiming it from negative idioms and grounding it in the majesty of nature, rather than focusing on historical or social struggles. ```

 The book is a lyrical, first person poetic exploration of the color black.
 It connects the narrator's skin tone to various natural elements: the fertile soil that grows food, the cooling shade of a tree, the obsidian stones of the earth, and the expansive night sky.
 It concludes with a celebration of family and the strength found in heritage.